JonnyTran/OpenOmics/docs/installation.md

     $ pip install openomics

-This is the preferred method to install openOmics, as it will always install the most recent stable release.
+This is the preferred method to install OpenOmics, as it will always install the most recent stable release.

-If you don't have `pip` installed, it is recommended to use [Anaconda python distribution](https://www.anaconda.com/products/individual) can guide you through the process.
+If you don't have `pip` installed, it is recommended to install the [Anaconda Python distribution](https://www.anaconda.com/products/individual) to get started with Python 3.7, 3.8, or 3.9 on either Mac OS, Linux, or Windows.

 ## From sources